1st Lincolnshire Artillery Volunteers: Hohenzollern Redoubt

 46th Division's first offensive operation was the Battle of the Hohenzollern Redoubt.
 This was an attempt to restart the failed Battle of Loos, and the division was moved down from Ypres on 1 October for the purpose.
 The Germans recaptured the Hohenzollern trench system on 3 October, and the new attack was aimed at this point.
 The artillery bombardment (by the field guns of 46th and 28th Division, backed by heavy batteries) began at 12.00 on 13 October and the infantry went in at 14.00 behind a gas cloud.
 The attack was a disaster, most of the leading waves being cut down by machine gun and shell fire from German positions that had not been suppressed by the bombardment.

 1/I NM Brigade was re-equipped with 18-pounder guns in November.
-On 23 December the 46th (NM) Division was ordered to embark for Egypt.
-It entrained for Marseilles, and some of the infantry had actually reached Egypt before the order was rescinded on 21 January 1916.
-The artillery returned from Marseilles and the whole division reassembled on the Western Front near Amiens by 14 February.
+On 23 December, the 46th (NM) Division was ordered to embark for Egypt.
+It entrained for Marseille, and some of the infantry had actually reached Egypt before the order was rescinded on 21 January 1916.
+The artillery returned from Marseille and the whole division reassembled on the Western Front near Amiens by 14 February.